swcarpentry/DEPRECATED-boot-camps/python/ipythonblocks/README.md

 initial state of the grid and at the end are any further modifications, specified by block index and color.

+Reading files introduces a lot of new concepts: files themselves, strings, and even lists depending how you do it.
+We'll try to approach these in a manageable fashion.

 Exercises for this section are in the [building_blocks_exercises.md][building exercises] file.

+#### Opening and Reading a File

+- Use IPython's help to look at how to use `open`.

+- Open `grid1.txt` and use tab completion or `help` to look at the methods available on the file, review your favorites.

+- Go over `.readlines()` if you haven't already and then use it to read `grid1.txt`.

+#### Lists and Strings

+- Show the result from `.readlines()` and note it's comprised of some new things we haven't seen yet: some kind of sequence containing character strings.

+- Explain the sequence thing is called a list and it works a lot like their grids.
+    - zero based indexing and negative indices
+    - `for thing in sequence`
+- Use tab completion just to give the students some idea what lists can do.

+- Grab a line from the list and show it, explaining that it's a text sequence we call a "string".
+- Show that strings are also sequences like lists and grids, e.g. indexable.
+- Again, use tab completion to show some of the methods on strings.
+Mention `split()` because we'll be using it soon.
+- `print` the string and note the extra empty line that shows up, then echo or `repr` the string and note the `\n` at the end.
+- Explain `\n` is the symbol for "new-line" and we'll take care of it soon.

+#### Recipe for a `BlockGrid`

+At this point we can grab things out of the list and we know a little about strings so let's get started on a "recipe" for building a `BlockGrid` out of the information in the file.
+Before getting started on the next step ask the students to figure out what the resulting grid should look like.
+You can lead them to the answer by first looking at the dimensions of the grid, then the fill color, and finally the modifications.

+- Work with the students on the recipe, asking them what to do first, second, and so on until you've created a feasible looking block of code.
+- Try to run it.
+It will probably fail because the inputs haven't been converted to integers.
+- Use this opportunity to introduce and show how to read backtraces.
+- Show how to convert strings to integers and floats.
+- Work with the students to fix the code and try again.
+- Repeat as necessary until you get the desired result.

+#### List Slicing

+For files with longer lists of grid modifications at the bottom students will want to use a loop to apply them, but we haven't yet covered list slicing.

+- `cat grid2.txt` to make the point that making all those modifications one-per-line would be tedious, we want to automate it!
+- Show some examples of list slicing, noting common gotchas such as exclusive endpoints.

+- Exercise 1

+#### Reading a File One Line at a Time

+In general in Python, and especially for large files, it's common to read files one line at a time instead of loading the whole thing with `readlines()`.

+- Work with the students again to make a new recipe for reading `grid2.txt` in which lines are read from the file one at time.
+    - You will need to introduce `readline()` and `for line in file`.

+- Exercise 2

+### Bonus Blocks

+If students are interested in more the `animation` directory contains a number of `frame##.txt` files that, when turned into grids shown successively using the `BlockGrid.flash()` method, make a little animation.
+The [`glob`][] module will probably come in handy here, giving you a chance to introduce the standard library.
+Or you could show some really fancy IPython features and and do `frames = !ls frames*.txt`.

 [`ipythonblocks`]: https://github.com/jiffyclub/ipythonblocks
 [`ipythonblocks.py`]: ./ipythonblocks.py